Find a research topic and supervisor

 Finding a research supervisor

 Making initial contact with professors in your chosen field of study in order to find a research supervisor is your responsibility.
 It’s a good idea to select subjects that interest you, then find out more about research groups and chairs at the University, professors’ research interests, and projects that are recruiting new students.

-- The Research section of the official description of your program for information on professors’ areas of research
+- Check the Research section in the official description of your program for information on professors’ areas of research

-Once you have identified one or more faculty members whose areas of research interest you, it’s up to you to contact them and, if necessary, the head of the program they teach in.
+Once you have identified one or more faculty members whose areas of research interest you, it’s up to you to contact them and, if necessary, the head of the program you wish to enroll in.

 Make sure you personalize your messages to professors.
 We also strongly recommend you only contact a few professors at a time.
 Start by contacting those whose research interests overlap the most with your interests and previous research experience.
 If your research interests cover several fields, feel free to contact professors in related departments.